MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-setup-information.md

 [!include [banner](../includes/banner.md)]
 [!include [preview banner](../includes/preview-banner.md)]

-## Credit management workflow
+## Credit management workflows
 Select **Credit and collections > Setup > Credit management workflows** to define the workflows that are used to manage credit limit adjustments.
-You can create a workflow that allows you to approve all of the credit limits adjustments in a journal with a single approval.
-You can also add workflow at the line level so that credit limit adjustments can be approved individually.
+- You can create a workflow that allows you to approve a batch of the credit limits adjustments with a single approval.
+- You can also add workflow at the line level so that credit limit adjustments can be approved individually.
+- You can create a release workflow that will automatically route holds to a workflow process

 ## Blocking rules